MSU AD Mark Hollis welcomes the start of the 2017-18 school year, while reflecting on his arrival at MSU as a freshman in 1980.

-Hollis was named athletics director-designate on Sept.
+Hollis was named athletics director designate on Sept.
 12, 2007, and teamed with Mason in the transition throughout the fall of 2007.
 Prior to his official appointment as athletics director, Hollis played a lead role in two significant head coaching searches during the 2006-07 year.
-He spearheaded the effort to hire Mark Dantonio as football coach, which has resulted in a school-record seven consecutive bowl appearances, two Big Ten Championships (2010, 2013) and a Rose Bowl Championship (2014).
-He also provided major assistance in the hiring of women's basketball coach Suzy Merchant in the spring of 2007, who led the Spartans to the Sweet 16 in 2009 and has brought MSU to six-straight NCAA Tournaments.
+He spearheaded the effort to hire Mark Dantonio as football coach, which has resulted in a school-record nine consecutive bowl appearances, three Big Ten Championships (2010, 2013, 2015), a Rose Bowl Championship (2014) and a College Football Playoff appearance (2015).
+He also provided major assistance in the hiring of women's basketball coach Suzy Merchant in the spring of 2007, who led the Spartans to the Sweet 16 in 2009 and has brought MSU to seven NCAA Tournaments.
 Hollis' first hire as athletics director arrived on July 2, 2008, when he tabbed Jake Boss Jr. to direct the Spartan baseball program; in just three seasons, Boss won a Big Ten title in 2011, the first for the program in 32 years, then followed in 2012 by guiding MSU to the NCAA Tournament.

 On Oct.
 13, 2005, Michigan State University and WJR - 760 AM announced a five-year agreement to carry Spartan football and men's basketball games, along with coaches' radio shows.
 The successful partnership led to the announcement on Jan.
 19, 2010, of a 10-year extension through 2020.
 Hollis played a leading role in finding MSU athletics a home on the 50,000-watt Detroit radio station, known as the "Great Voice of the Great Lakes."
 The agreement has benefited more than just athletics as WJR regularly promotes the academic accomplishments of the university in addition to broadcasting sporting events.